 Dr. Porterfield has taken a stand personally for the position of pro-life in our community.
 Due to this stance, he has firsthand experience with the violation of first, second, and fourth amendment rights even in small town West Virginia.
 Despite unfair actions being taken against him, he did not back down on this position, proving that when the pressure is on, Dr. Porterfield will not take the easy road and back down.
 He will stand for conservative principles no matter the cost because he believes in them personally.

 Dr. Porterfield and his wife Jessica have been married for seven years.
-They have one daughter named Beth, a baby boy on the way, and two children in Heaven.
+They have one daughter named Beth, a baby boy named Johnny, and two children in Heaven.
 He is a family man who states that "preserving freedoms for my children" is a huge factor in the decision to run for this position.
 His faith in Christ shapes his values.
 "I chose to place my faith in Christ and turn to Him alone for salvation at the age of 20, " he says.
 "It's the best decision I've ever made."
 Dr. Porterfield then went on to college to train for ministry and received a Bachelor in Religion and Arts, a Master of Pastoral Theology, a Master of Divinity as well as a Doctorate of Divinity.

 Dr. Porterfield’s ties to southern WV, his resilience in the face of difficulty, his proven passion to help others, his appreciation for and fearlessness to stand up for our freedoms, as well as his understanding of the spiritual, political, economical and educational climate in our day clearly makes him the best candidate for House of Delegates.